-|lauren Ornelas is F.E.P.’s founder and serves as the group’s executive director. lauren has been active in the animal rights movement for more than 30 years.
+|lauren Ornelas (she, her, hers) is F.E.P.’s founder and president. lauren has been active in the animal rights movement for more than 30 years.
 She is the former executive director of Viva!USA, a national nonprofit vegan advocacy organization that Viva!UK asked her to start in 1999.
 While lauren was the director of Viva!USA, she investigated factory farms and ran consumer campaigns.
 In cooperation with activists across the country, she persuaded Trader Joe’s to stop selling all duck meat and achieved corporate changes within Whole Foods Market, Pier 1 Imports, and others, and she helped halt the construction of an industrial dairy operation in California. lauren was also the spark that got the founder of Whole Foods Market to become a vegan.
 In addition, she served as campaign director with the Silicon Valley Toxics Coalition for six years.
 Watch lauren’s TEDx talk, The Power of Our Food Choices.|

 Our Board Members

-|Sharon Daraphonhdeth is from San Diego County, where she discovered her passion for environmental and social justice.
+|Sharon Daraphonhdeth (she, her, hers) is from San Diego County, where she discovered her passion for environmental and social justice.
 She holds a B.A. in Environmental Studies from San Francisco State University and is the Interim Director for the Student Environmental Resource Center at UC Berkeley.
 Prior to UC Berkeley, she worked as the Sustainability Strategist for SF State’s Associated Students Inc. where she focused on implementing sustainability and social justice programs and initiatives.
 In 2012, Sharon served as F.E.P.’s very first intern and has been a member of F.E.P.’s board since 2015.
 She enjoys live music, cooking, and spending time with loved ones (especially her cat, Lucille).|

-|Elise Ferguson graduated with a bachelor’s degree in Geography from CSU Stanislaus, with a minor in Environmental and Resource Studies and received a law degree from John F. Kennedy University.
+|Elise Ferguson (she, her, hers) graduated with a bachelor’s degree in Geography from CSU Stanislaus, with a minor in Environmental and Resource Studies and received a law degree from John F. Kennedy University.
 Elise is passionate about environmental justice and the fair treatment of animals.
 This passion can be seen by her involvement in public interest work and volunteerism with organizations focused on these areas.
 In her free time, Elise enjoys cooking new veg-e-pes, wine tasting, jogging with her nonhuman companion, Jimi, and writing about issues she finds inspiring.|

 |lauren Ornelas (she, her, hers) Executive Director, Food Empowerment Project Please see the Food Empowerment Project staff information to read more about lauren Ornelas.|

 |Anika Lehde serves as F.E.P.’s Chapter & Special Projects Coordinator, she helps organize volunteers for outreach, fundraising, education, and other Food Empowerment Project work in Washington State.
 When not volunteering with F.E.P., Anika is the President of a marketing consulting firm and lead writer for Seattle Vegan Score, a local blog profiling vegan people, events, companies, and animal advocacy.
 She is active in the Seattle feminist community and is currently on the advisory board of the Northwest Animal Rights Network (NARN).|